Synthesis of Infinite State Systems: Introduction

 Our first step in studying synthesis of infinite state systems is synthesis of \textbf{games over infinite arenas}.
 In order to study algorithmic questions about these games, we need a formalism that provides a finite description of infinite state arenas, and a formalism that provides a finite description of strategies over infinite arenas.

-Observe that the parity game described by a pushdown graph is \textbf{definable by $\MSO$ formulas} in the full binary tree.
+Examining a concrete example, in the synthesis of $\nat$-automata considered in \cite{BRUTSCHLT17,BrutschT22}, the resulting games are parity games \textbf{$\MSO$-definable in $\omega=(\nat ,<)$}.
 Although any parity game has simple winning strategies, in the sense that they are uniform and memoryless, their descriptive complexity might be high.
+Thus, we may ask a general question on $\omega$: given an $\MSO$-definition of a parity game in $\omega$, can we decide who wins the game and describe a memoryless winning strategy?

+We answer this question positively by showing that this synthesis problem is decidable, and by finding a memoryless winning strategy that is definable in $\omega$.
+The same positive answer applies for expansions of $\omega$ by parameters.
+Moreover, an implementing $\nat$-transducer may efficiently be constructed out of that definable strategy.

-Thus we may ask: given an $\MSO$-\textbf{definition of a parity game} in the \textbf{full binary tree}, can we decide who wins the game and describe a memoryless winning strategy?
+Another concrete example to examine is the parity game described by a pushdown graph.
+Such a game is \textbf{$\MSO$-definable} in the \textbf{full binary tree}.
+The previous question now arises in this wider context: given an $\MSO$-definition of a parity game in the full binary tree, can we decide who wins the game and describe a memoryless winning strategy?

-We prove that this synthesis problem is decidable.
-Moreover, there is a memoryless winning strategy that is definable in the full binary tree.
-This result generalizes the Walukiewicz theorem.
-Moreover, its proof can be modified to obtain a simple proof of the Walukiewicz theorem.
-(Our proof, however, doesn't give the complexity analysis given by Walukiewicz.)
-The result also applies to some expansions of the tree by parameters.
+We answer this question positively as well, a result that generalizes the Walukiewicz theorem.
+Our proof can be modified to obtain a simple proof of the Walukiewicz theorem (although this simple proof does not give any complexity analysis as the one given by Walukiewicz).
+Our result also applies to some expansions of the full binary tree by parameters.

-Regarding synthesis of $\nat$-automata that is considered in \cite{BRUTSCHLT17,BrutschT22}, the resulting games are parity games $\MSO$-definable in $\omega=(\nat ,<)$.
-A natural question is whether the synthesis problem for parity games $\MSO$-\textbf{definable in} $\omega$ is decidable, and whether a definable winning strategy exists.
-We answer this question positively, and the answer applies for expansions of $\omega$ by parameters as well.
-An implementing $\nat$-transducer may efficiently be constructed out of that definable strategy.

 More generally, our approach to investigate synthesis of games over infinite arenas is parameterized by a structure $\mM$ and can be stated as:

 $\mbox{}$ \framebox {

 }